Modred the Mystic: Fictional character biography

 Soon afterwards, the demon-goddess Lilith, her consort Zarathos and their Lilin offspring attacked the Redeemers and the other Midnight Sons.
 Louise Hastings was killed in the battle by Morbius the Living Vampire, and Modred was falsely accused by his teammates of having set up the attack.
 Modred and Jinx rendered one another unconscious in the battle, but were able to escape from the Lilin.
 They led the Redeemers to the home of the Truthsayer, who revealed to Modred that Chthon was about to enter the Earthly realm.
 Modred was attacked by Metarchus, a relative of the Truthsayer who took on Modred's form in the battle.
 Modred took advantage of the confusion to kill the Truthsayer, preventing his allies from learning that his true master was about to be reborn on the Earth via the womb of another Darkhold Redeemer, Victoria Montesi.
 Following Louise's funeral, Modred left Jinx and the other Redeemers.

 Modred next took on another disciple, Kyllian, a former apprentice of Doctor Strange who now called himself Wildpride.
 Modred took mental control over Morbius and the Werewolf by Night, and the four attacked Strange's foe Salome.
 Modred offered an alliance with her, but she rebuffed him and rendered him unconscious.
 He was soon abducted by the extra-dimensional Clave alongside Doctor Strange's mystical doppelganger and the Scarlet Witch, but the trio was freed by Blade, and they assisted the Clave in their departure from Earth.
 Afterwards, Modred sent Wildpride to attack Strange, then followed the sorcerer to his new sanctum in search of Victoria Montesi, who was still pregnant with the incarnation of Chthon.
 Strange defeated Modred, temporarily negating his mystic power, and teleported him to Thailand.
 Doctor Strange later exorcised Chthon's presence from Montesi's unborn child.

 Modred eventually manages to gather all the pages of the Darkhold, beating the Knights of Wundagore's emissary, Quicksilver, to them.
 He then returns to Mount Wundagore, kills all the knights and captures Quicksilver.
 Reading the Darkhold, Modred transferred Chthon into Quicksilver's body, as his soul was trapped within the Darkhold itself, all the while, causing a massive chaos cascade that engulfed the Earth.
 Once the ritual was complete, the very power of the Darkhold was transferred into Modred's very being and Chthon was resurrected.
-Outside, they see a new team of Avengers, led by Henry Pym.
+Outside, they see a new team of Avengers, led by Hank Pym.
 Though Chthon didn't regard the ragtag team as a threat, Modred was not willing to take any chance.
 While his master ran around the Earth, altering the effects of the cascade to his will, Modred ambushed the Avengers inside Wundagore.
 However, he was knocked unconscious by Iron Man.

 As part of the All-New, All-Different Marvel, Modred was in Toronto at the time when he was approached by Warrior Woman of Earth-21195.
 He agreed to grant Warrior Woman whatever she desired.
 Modred later joined up with the Myriad alongside Warrior Woman.